2021 Munster abuse case: Victims

 After their five children had been taken into care, their mother had a sixth child: the couple's second daughter.
 The pregnancy had been kept a secret, with the mother not receiving any medical care until six weeks before the baby was born.
 The 49-year-old uncle assisted in the baby's delivery.
 The father reportedly could not remember the name of this daughter.
 She was also put into foster care.

 The children, having entered foster care in 2016, are now reportedly doing well, with only hazy memories of their life in their original home.
 The eldest three children found the trial, "difficult and traumatising", according to their foster parents.
 Since the end of the trial, the eldest boy is reportedly much happier, and is described as a polite boy whose teachers often praise him.
 During the trial, the girl and second eldest boy suffered the reemergence of sleeping and eating issues.
 Described as "kind, caring children" by their foster mother, they reportedly feel "much safer" since the conclusion of the trial.
 They reportedly struggle, however, to understand why they were abused in the manner that they were, and "are often very sad".
 Both have social anxiety, and are averse to change.
 Of the two youngest boys, their foster parents said that they "want to say that these children have a lot of potential, but because of their early life experiences, we worry as to what the future holds for them."

 In 2018, a review of the actions taken by Tusla and An Garda Síochána in respect to this case was proposed by Katherine Zappone, then the Minister for Children.
-Though it underwent several months of preparation, the review was eventually cancelled, due to concerns from the Attorney General that it may have jeopardized the trial.
+Though it underwent several months of preparation, the review was eventually cancelled due to concerns from the Attorney General that it might jeopardize the trial.

+Appeal

+The father, mother, and 49-year-old uncle had their sentences raised on 30 July 2024 following an appeal where the Irish Court of Appeal determined their original sentences were too lenient; the father was given a life sentence, while the mother and uncle's sentences were raised three years each.
+The father's counsel filed an appeal of this decision to the Supreme Court of Ireland, but the court declined to hear the case, effectively cementing his sentence.